Chapter 7 Bankruptcy Creditor Interference

 In most cases, people are honest and do not intentionally hide information.
 People filing for bankruptcy are often frightened and looking to their attorneys for assistance.
 If information is inaccurate it is because they legitimately did not think they needed to tell their attorney.
 However, there are cases where people try to get away with hiding assets.
 Don’t do this – it always backfires.

-If you have questions about creditors and their role in your bankruptcy or you are ready to file, we can help.
+Do you have questions about creditors and their role in your bankruptcy?
+Are you ready to file?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your financial situation and determine your next best step.